 10. Launch the mayor’s Life Sciences Advisory Council.
 The Life Sciences Advisory Council, with experts from academia, industry, philanthropy, and finance, will advise the City of New York on its life sciences programs and catalyze strategic partnerships with the larger industry.
 The council will work with the administration to promote New York as a global center for life sciences.

-To help lead this important initiative, Mayor de Blasio also announced the launch of the Mayor’s Life Sciences Advisory Council, a world-class team of experts from academia, industry, philanthropy and finance, will advise the City of New York on the scope of its life science programs and catalyze strategic partnerships with the larger industry.
+To help lead this important initiative, Mayor de Blasio also announced the launch of the Mayor’s Life Sciences Advisory Council, a world-class team of experts from academia, industry, philanthropy, and finance, who will advise the City of New York on the scope of its life sciences programs and catalyze strategic partnerships with the larger industry.
 The advisory council will be co-chaired by Doctors Harold Varmus and Vicki Sato.
 Dr. Varmus is a Nobel Laureate and former director of both the National Institutes of Health and the National Cancer Institute.
 He currently serves as a professor at Weill Cornell Medicine and as a senior associate at the New York Genome Center.
 Dr. Sato is a professor of management practice at Harvard Business School as well as a professor in the Department of Molecular and Cell Biology at Harvard University.
 She previously served as president of Vertex Pharmaceuticals.

 We encourage you to review these documents carefully, as each will contain distinct information related to the scope of service, scheduled site visits, Q&As, and submission deadlines.
 Applicants should respond in reasonable detail to all of the requirements outlined in their RFP, RFQ, RFEI, or IFB.

 - LifeSci NYC Translational R&D Facilities RFP (coming soon)

 As part of a major new initiative to grow jobs in the life sciences sector, LifeSci NYC, the City is looking to increase the supply of commercial life sciences space available for rent.

 LifeSci NYC includes a program of benefits administered by New York City Industrial Development Agency (NYCIDA) to help achieve this target through incentivizing the development of privately owned sites.